-Daylight savings time (DST) ends on November 3rd, 2019.
+Daylight savings time (DST) ends on November 1st in 2020.
 Learn the history behind this interesting practice we observe and why it actually has some benefits!

 What Is Daylight Savings Time?

 It might be easier to forget about time changes when modern technology does the legwork for us!
 However, it’s hard not to be aware of DST and its occurrence at a different time each year.
 In fact, the daylight savings time fall back 2020 is November 1st at 2 AM.
 This means that the clock will move back one hour and DST returns to standard time.

 While it can mean one extra hour of sleep, it also means darker mornings that might require more coffee.
 The cycle begins again in spring when the clock will ‘spring’ forward by one hour, rendering the opposite effect!